Precise determination of the properties of $X(3872)$ and of its isovector partner $W_{c1}$: Framework

 \section{Framework}

 The $X(3872)$ couples mainly to the open-charm $D^0\bar D^{*0}$ and $D^+ D^{*-}$ channels\footnote{Here and in the following, we use $D^0\bar D^{*0}$ and $D^+ D^{*-}$ to refer to the combinations with $J^{PC}=1^{++}$.
 The $\bar D D^*$ components are included in the calculation but not written explicitly for simplicity.} (labeled by the Greek index $\alpha{=}0,\pm$) as indicated by the large branching ratio into $D^0\bar D^{*0}$ reported in Refs.~\cite{Belle:2008fma,Li:2019kpj,Braaten:2019ags,BESIII:2020nbj,BESIII:2023hml} despite the tiny phase space---the statement remains true even with the revised branchings extracted in this work.
 It can also decay into several weakly coupled inelastic hidden-charm channels, such as $J/\psi\rho^0$, $J/\psi\omega$, $\chi_{cJ}\pi^0 (J=0,1,2)$, $J/\psi\gamma$, $\psi'\gamma$ and probably others.
-To analyze the existing data in the very limited energy region near the $D^0\bar D^{*0}$ and $D^+ D^{*-}$ thresholds, leading-order chiral effective field theory can be employed.
-At this order, the $D^0\bar D^{*0}$-$D^+ D^{*-}$ coupled-channel scatterings are in $S$-waves, and the $S$-$D$ wave mixing effects do not enter.
+To analyze the existing data in the very limited energy region near the $D^0\bar D^{*0}$ and $D^+ D^{*-}$ thresholds {up to 3.9~GeV}, leading-order chiral effective field theory can be employed. {Higher order corrections are expected to be of the order of $(p_\text{max}/(2\mu_0))^2\approx 1\%$, where $p_\text{max}$ is the $D^0\bar D^{*0}$ center-of-mass (c.m.) momentum at 3.9~GeV and $\mu_0$ is the reduced mass.} At this order, the $D^0\bar D^{*0}$-$D^+ D^{*-}$ coupled-channel scatterings are in $S$-waves, and the $S$-$D$ wave mixing effects do not enter.
 Because there are no common valence quark flavors in charmonia and light mesons, rescatterings within the inelastic channels can be neglected due to Okubo-Zweig-Iizuka suppression.

 The $D^0\bar D^{*0}$-$D^+ D^{*-}$ coupled-channel scattering amplitude is derived from the Lippmann-Schwinger equation (LSE),